 Designed to fit perfectly in your palm and pocket.

 Worry stones handmade in Philadelphia of reclaimed wood sourced from artist scraps, demo sites, boatyards, and streetside.
 All colors are natural to the wood species.
-Now featuring a Thumb Divet to better serve our Expert Worrier community.
+Now featuring a Thumb Groove to better serve our Expert Worrier community.

 Persimmon Coffee